Key takeaways

 How to qualify for a business credit card

 Before you apply for a credit card, it’s important to know what’s required to qualify for the card.
 For example, some cards are only available to larger corporations, while others cater to small businesses.
-You’ll also need to be prepared to share your income, time in business and personal credit score to verify your qualification.
-Once you have the information needed to qualify, it’s time to select a card.
+You’ll also need to be prepared to provide your business’ financial details and business documentation, including organizing documents and operating agreements, to verify your qualifications.
+Once you have the information needed to apply, it’s time to select a card.

-With so many cards available, it may be overwhelming at first glance, but there are ways to narrow down your options.
-First, consult with your business banker for recommendations.
-They are familiar with your business and can help provide the best choices for your needs.
-Second, look at the card’s program, benefits, rewards and annual rate to determine which is the most cost effective and productive for your business.
+With so many cards available, it may be overwhelming, but there are ways to narrow down your options.
+First, consult your business banker for recommendations.
+They are familiar with your business and your cash flow cycles, so they can provide some of the best choices for your needs.
+Second, look at the card program, benefits, rewards and annual rate to determine which is the most cost effective and productive for your business.

 When used appropriately, business credit cards are powerful tools that offer a variety of advantages for both new and experienced business owners alike.